Unravelling Expressive Delegations: Complexity and Normative Analysis: Acknowledgments

 \section{Acknowledgments}

 We would like to thank the anonymous reviewers for their constructive feedback and useful suggestions contributing to improving this paper.
+This work was supported by the AI Programme of The Alan Turing Institute.
 A preliminary version of this work has been presented at the Games, Agents, and Incentives Workshop of AAMAS'23, based on the first author's Master’s thesis, which would not have been possible without the third author’s supervision.
 We thank the workshop attendees for their interesting questions and remarks.
 The first author would additionally like to thank his good friends Victoria Walker, Dimitrios Iatrakis and Radostin Chonev for their assistance in this work.

 {\fontsize{9.8pt}{10.8pt} \selectfont }